LittleD3092/My-Vault/Computer Networks/Communication Links.md

 - It has been used by telephone networks.
 - The wires are twisted together to reduce the electrical interference from similar pairs close by.

+# Coaxial Cable

+Like twisted pair, coaxial cable consists of two copper conductors, but the two conductors are concentric rather than parallel.
+With this construction and special insulation and shielding, coaxial cable can achieve high data transmission rates.

+# Fiber Optics

+An optical fiber is a thin, flexible medium that conducts pulses of light, with each pulse representing a bit.
+They are immune to electromagnetic interference, and have very low signal attenuation up to 100 kilometers.

+These characteristics have made fiber optics the preferred long-haul guided transmission media.

+# Terrestrial Radio Channels

+Radio channels carry signals in the electromagnetic spectrum.
+They require no physical wire to be installed, and can penetrate walls.

+# Satellite Radio Channels

+Two types of satellites are used in communications:

+- ==geostationary satellites==
+- ==low-earth orbiting (LEO) satellites==

 ---

 參考資料: